Ryanair faces pilot, crew strikes in Germany on Wednesday

 Published Tuesday, September 11, 2018 3:49AM EDT

-BERLIN -- German unions are calling on Ryanair pilots and flight attendants in the country to stage a one-day strike Wednesday.
-They're citing what they say is the lack of a satisfactory offer on pay and conditions.
+BERLIN -- German unions are calling on Ryanair pilots and flight attendants in the country to stage a one-day strike on Wednesday, citing what they say is the lack of a satisfactory offer on pay and conditions.

 The walkouts were announced Monday evening.
 Ryanair on Tuesday urged pilots to show up to work, arguing that "since we have already offered local contracts and improved pay there is no justification for further disruption."